Denis Na-Ebong Soorimwin District Health Director

 Energy

-Currently all the communities in the district are connected to the national grid.
+Currently, all the communities in the district are connected to the national grid.
 (2010 population and housing census)

 Telecommunication

-Almost all the mobile networks are operational in the District.
+Almost all the mobile networks are operational in the district.
 These are MTN, Tigo, Glo, Expresso, Vodafone, Kasapa, and Airtel.
-None of the communities has access to the services of land-line telecommunication.
+None of the communities has access to the services of landline telecommunication.
 (2010 population and housing census)

 Water distribution and supply